On this page

 - Prompt response and corrective action.
 CAPAs with owners, root cause analysis, effectiveness checks.

 The GCPG also pushes leaders in a direction most compliance officers already saw coming.
-OIG specifies that quality of care considerations should be included in a compliance program to mitigate patient harm and False Claims Act liability.
+OIG now expects entities to consider quality of care as a component of the compliance program.
 Boards and executive teams are expected to demonstrate active oversight, and quality of care now sits inside compliance rather than next to it.

 At AccrediCulture we help operators map each element to a live evidence stream.
 Policy versioning sits next to training attestations.
 Incidents and grievances flow into the same record as EOC rounds and CAPAs.
 Credentialing files with primary source verification live where the auditor expects them.
 One source of truth, not seven inboxes.